 cbrkit.sim

-Besides measures for standard data types like
+CBRkit provides built-in similarity measures for standard data types as well as

 23@dataclass(slots=True) 24class transpose[V1, V2, S: Float](BatchSimFunc[V1, S]): 25 """Transforms a similarity function from one type to another.
 26 27 Args: 28 similarity_func: The similarity function to be used on the converted values.
 29 conversion_func: A function that converts the input values from one type to another.
 30 31 Examples: 32 >>> from cbrkit.sim.generic import equality 33 >>> sim = transpose( 34 ... similarity_func=equality(), 35 ... conversion_func=lambda x: x.lower(), 36 ... ) 37 >>> sim([("A", "a"), ("b", "B")]) 38 [1.0, 1.0] 39 """ 40 41 similarity_func: BatchSimFunc[V2, S] 42 conversion_func: ConversionFunc[V1, V2] 43 44 def __init__( 45 self, 46 similarity_func: AnySimFunc[V2, S], 47 conversion_func: ConversionFunc[V1, V2], 48 ): 49 self.similarity_func = batchify_sim(similarity_func) 50 self.conversion_func = conversion_func 51 52 @override 53 def __call__(self, batches: Sequence[tuple[V1, V1]]) -> Sequence[S]: 54 return self.similarity_func( 55 [(self.conversion_func(x), self.conversion_func(y)) for x, y in batches] 56 )